funilrys/PyFunceble/docs/usage/terminal.rst

                                 Configured value: 0.0

+    Proxy control:
+        --http-proxy PROXY__GLOBAL__HTTP
+                                Sets the proxy to use when testing subjects over HTTP.
+                                Configured value: None
+        --https-proxy PROXY__GLOBAL__HTTPS
+                                Sets the proxy to use when testing subjects over HTTPS.
+                                Configured value: None

     Databases:
         --inactive-db         Activates or disables the usage of a 'database' to store all 'INACTIVE' and 'INVALID'  subject for continuous retest.